chrisciceron/winnipeg-jets-api-doc/part1.md

 }
 ```
 ### Getting a player's stats
-This retrieves the stats for a particular Winnipeg Jets' player, based on the name specified on the request.
+This retrieves the stats for a particular Winnipeg Jets player, based on the name specified on the request.

 #### Parameters
 ```